-At 3,300 meters up, Piz Corvatsch is one of the highest points in the area, and is a haven for skiers, with a magnificent eight-kilometer run to St. Moritz-Bad below, not to mention the stations with their great restaurants that provide especially good, warming traditional Swiss fondues.
-Particularly worth seeing is the enormous ice cave of this mountain, as well as the gorgeous views of the Alpine glaciers; it is also a great spot for hiking during the summer.
+At 3,300m (10,827ft) up, Piz Corvatsch is one of the highest points in the area.
+It’s a haven for skiers, with a magnificent 8km (5mi) run to St. Moritz-Bad.
+That’s not to mention the stations with their great restaurants that provide especially good, warming traditional Swiss fondues.
+The enormous ice cave of this mountain is particularly worth seeing, as well as the gorgeous views of the Alpine glaciers – it’s also a great spot for hiking during the summer.

 One of the most remarkable railways in the world, the Glacier Express is an activity in itself.
-Offering trips to Zermatt, the journey is almost more exciting than the destination, famed for its spectacular views of the mountains as it travels over almost 300 bridges, across breathtaking valleys, intriguing forests, and babbling mountain streams.
+Offering trips to Zermatt, the journey is almost more exciting than the destination.
+Famed for its spectacular views of the mountains, the Glacier Express travels over almost 300 bridges, across breathtaking valleys, intriguing forests, and babbling mountain streams.
 The restaurant carriage also provides carefully prepared meals to make this unique railway journey a truly luxurious experience.

-Worthy of its name, which means ‘she-devil’, the difficult and varied red and black runs of this mountain are devilish indeed.
-They include the famous 10-kilometer run down the Morteratsch Glacier, and represent certainly one of the most popular ski destinations in St Moritz.
+Worthy of its name, which means “she-devil”, the difficult and varied red and black runs of this mountain are devilish indeed.
+They include the famous 10km (6.2mi) run down the Morteratsch Glacier, and represent one of the most popular ski destinations in St Moritz.
 The panoramic views of the glaciers are truly spectacular, which can be fully appreciated on the terrace of the restaurant at Diavolezza’s summit.
 For a truly unique and magical experience, this famous mountain is the sight of moonlight skiing once a month.

 Judy Cogan contributed additional reporting to this article.